Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Fucked that note, sorry.

-So on this one, people get to give us a fact, a quote or question or a brag or a suggestion or whatever they like, really.
+Back to quote or a question or a brag or a suggestion or whatever they like, really.

-And first up this week comes from Lisa David, soon to be Lisa Vianna.
+And first up this week comes from Lisa David, soon to be Lisa Vienna.

 And Lisa has, you also get to give yourself a title.